Another beautiful Baby Trend car seat- but does it have function and comfort?

 Easy out.
-The way you release the car seat from it’s base is sort of unique with this infant car seat.
-Instead of the typical release latch behind baby’s head, this one has the release latch located by baby’s feet.
-This is awesome for smaller cars where the head part of baby’s car seat might be smashed into the front seats.
+The way you release the car seat from its base is sort of unique with this infant car seat.
+Instead of the typical release latch behind the baby’s head, this one has the release latch located by the baby’s feet.
+This is awesome for smaller cars where the head part of the baby’s car seat might be smashed into the front seats.
 However, not so awesome for most other cars.

 Big babies welcome.
 A major plus of this seat is that it can hold babies that are just 5 tiny pounds all the way up to 30 pounds.
 The height limit is 30 inches.
 As a mommy of big babies, that makes me happy.
 That tells me that we can easily reach the 1-and-a-half to 2-year mark in this car seat.

 Note for those tiny babes, though- there is no extra padding around the head for the newborns.
 And since you can’t buy any infant padding direct from Baby Trend, you’ll have to take a gamble and buy extra padding somewhere else (but that’s not safe, since that padding hasn’t been crash-tested!).
 Your best bet for a smaller baby is to find a car seat with more padding or, in the worst-case scenario, use some rolled up blankets on the side of baby’s head.